epigen/open_pipelines/README.md

 Pipelines here are configured to work with [`looper`](http://looper.readthedocs.io) and use [`pypiper`](http://pypiper.readthedocs.io) (see the corresponding repositories).
 These pipelines work with metadata formatted as a [portable encapsulated project](http://pepkit.github.io).

 # Installation and usage
-Before installing, make sure your pip installation is up to date!
+:warning: Before installing, make sure your pip installation is up to date!

 1. Install [`looper`](http://looper.readthedocs.io) and [`pypiper`](http://pypiper.readthedocs.io):
   - `pip install "peppy>=0.30.2,<1.0.0" "looper>=1.2.0,<2.0.0" "piper>=0.12.1,<1.0.0"`